Kvieta1990/Kvieta1990.github.io/_posts/2023-10-12-token_github_anaconda.md

 <br/>

 <blockquote style="margin-left: 59px">
-The displayed token above was created for this demo only and has already been revoked (thus no longer valid).
+The token here (which is already masked out) was created for this demo only and has already been revoked (thus no longer valid).
 </blockquote>

 <ol start="5">